How CBD Works

-- Our body not synthesizing enough endocannabinoids
+- The body is not synthesizing enough endocannabinoids

 However, as hinted above, the ECS is not just affected by endocannabinoids.
 It can also synthesize plant-sourced cannabinoids (phytocannabinoids) like THC and CBD.
 This means if we experience an endocannabinoid deficiency, we can supplement using phytocannabinoids like THC, CBD, CBN, CBG, etc. Moreover, the efficacy of cannabis can increase when consumed with other plant-based molecules like terpenes and flavonoids.
 Research indicates that cannabinoids have a synergistic relationship with terpenes and flavonoids, meaning their combined therapeutic effect is greater than the sum of their individual parts.

 By understanding the purpose of the ECS (which is to maintain homeostasis in the body), and in acknowledging the presence of the ECS across so many systems (to include our nervous and immune systems), one can conceive how cannabis-therapies might actually work.
-By stimulating and supporting our endocannabinoid system, its entirely possible to find natural, plant-based relief from a multitude of conditions.
+By stimulating and supporting our endocannabinoid system, its entirely possible to find natural, plant-based relief from a multitude of potential conditions.